CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 Educating yourself on potential biases is an important step.
 Next step is to ensure diverse teams and to make sure future data sets reflect different perspectives, for example, by including diverse participants in surveys, usability tests or labelled machine learning data sets.
 We should also be aware that there is potential harm in analyses and machine learning algorithms.
 Sometimes, it might even be better not to proceed with a possibly discriminating analysis or automatization.

+[^1]: Criado Pérez, C. Invisible Women: Data Bias in a World Designed for Men.
+New York, USA: Vintage.
+2019.

-[^1]: We want to acknowledge that there are more than the two genders male and female.
+[^2]: We want to acknowledge that there are more than the two genders male and female.
 Yet, most literature and data sets simplify only using those two.
 For this blog post, we also focus on the difference between men and women, even though we are aware that there are additional issues for non-binary people.

+[^3]: D'Ignazio, C. & Klein, LF.
+Data Feminism.
+Cambridge, USA: MIT Press.
+2020.

+[^4]: O'Neil, C. Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy.
+New York, USA: Crown.
+2016

-[^2]: Sánchez de Madariaga, Inés “The mobility of care.
+[^5]: Sánchez de Madariaga, Inés “The mobility of care.
 Introducing new concepts in urban transportation”, in Sánchez de Madariaga, Inés y Marion Roberts (eds.)
 Fair shared cities.
 The impact of gender planning in Europe.
 Ashgate, Aldershot-Nueva York, 2013.

-[^3]: "Care" is not a purpose specified within the data set.
+[^6]: "Care" is not a purpose specified within the data set.
 We recategorized the given options as follows: "Care / errand" consists of *purchases*, *doctor visits*, *escorting another person* and *personal business*.
 See also [Sánchez de Madariaga & Zucchini](https://www.researchgate.net/publication/330905894_Measuring_Mobilities_of_Care_a_Challenge_for_Transport_Agendas_From_One_to_Many_Tracks) on measuring travel associated with care tasks.